emfeltham/FormulaCompiler.jl/docs/src/guide/performance.md

 3. **Memory reuse**: Pre-allocate and reuse output vectors
 4. **Efficient data structures**: Use column tables for optimal access patterns

+For a detailed understanding of how compile-time specialization is implemented, including the use of metaprogramming for complex formulas and derivative computation, see [Metaprogramming](../metaprogramming.md).

 ## Runtime Execution Flow

 Here's what happens during each ~50ns evaluation: